-However what confuses many people about how this actually works and makes some even attack, ridicule or dismiss its validity is three-fold.
+However, what confuses many people about how this actually works and makes some even attack, ridicule, or dismiss its validity is three-fold.

 1. Conscious vs. Subconscious Mind

 First, “which belief” are we referring to?
 To just think something “consciously” does not mean you actually believe it.
-Many people tell themselves all sorts of things on a conscious level, but actually feel (believe) very differently on a subconscious level.
+Many people tell themselves all sorts of things on a conscious level but actually feel (believe) very differently on a subconscious level.
 We are very good at lying to ourselves or put another way, deceiving ourselves, usually unintentionally.
 This is all part of our Ego’s operating system that always aims to protect its identity, which is mostly composed of beliefs that make us feel “safe” and don’t threaten our way of seeing and living.
 For example: consciously we can tell ourselves “I believe I can heal from this disease”, but subconsciously be riddled with fears that we are not going to heal, are not worthy of healing, or are incapable of healing, etc. And it is this subconscious level that counts the most and makes all the difference to the outcome.

 This is also why positive thinking is no simple feat and has often been put down by various critics of the self-help/personal development/spiritual fields.
 However, we have to understand that it is NOT enough to be positive consciously, but we must literally be positive at our “being” level; this is what penetrates our subconscious mind.
-We can fool ourselves and others by speaking positively about this or that, yet stew in our own anger, fears, judgements and/or insecurities within the confines of our own mind.
+We can fool ourselves and others by speaking positively about this or that, yet stew in our own anger, fears, judgments, and insecurities within the confines of our own mind.
 To the outside world we may look like a “positive person”, yet internally we are anything but.

 2. Collective Beliefs and Universal Truths